daylen/stockfish-mac/README.md

 Stockfish for Mac has many of the essential features one would expect in a professional chess analysis application:

-- Beautiful chess board with PDF graphics; automatically scales to any resolution
+- Chess board with "Magic Move" animations, legal move highlight, best move arrow
-- Integrates with the Stockfish chess engine, but is generic enough to interface with any UCI chess engine
+- Can interface with any UCI chess engine
 - Supports opening, viewing, and saving multi-game PGN files (strips out variations and commentary)
-- Automatically detects and loads the right Stockfish binary based on CPU capabilities
-- Can automatically adjust number of threads and hash size based on system capabilities
+- System hardware detection to load 64-bit, SSE4.2, or Haswell binaries
+- MultiPV
+- Undo/Redo
-- Supports copying and pasting FEN strings, with validation
+- Supports copying and pasting FEN strings

-Some of the features Stockfish for Mac *does not* have:

-- Chess clocks
-- Opening books
-- Variations and commentary
-- Endgame tablebases
-- Set up position
-- One player mode
-- Skill level adjustment
-- etc.

-Those features didn't make the 1.0.
+- Supports some UCI options

+Features Stockfish for Mac does not have are currently open tickets in the issue tracker.

 # Acknowledgements